 Darien Civic Engagement Project

-In conjunction with their coursework, DCEP students will meet together on Mondays from 11:00am to 12:20pm in a class meeting to discuss and implement the best practices of encouraging young people to participate in politics.
+In conjunction with their coursework, Darien students will meet on Mondays from 10:20AM to 11:40PM to discuss and implement the best practices of encouraging young people to vote in elections.

 If taken in conjunction with an additional 1.5-credit political science course, such as Reading Social Science Research (790:254), these credits will count as political science elective credits.